iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 > Its helpful I just wish more ppl accepted it.<br> :date: __2021-05-12 14:37:19__

 > This is a life saver app in just a swipe for verification purposes.
 Just wish we can use this "now" to travel legally since everything are electronic based... but i can wait.<br> :date: __2021-05-10 20:26:49__

-> I saw other comments about the digital ID not recognizing them the same day they went to the DMV.
-I gave it a try after I went in yesterday and got the same error message as everyone else.
-I gave it another try today and it worked!
-Looks like it takes a bit of time for their system to update, which is understandable.
-A government app that kinda works... what a nice surprise!
-4 stars!<br> :date: __2021-04-28 02:33:45__

-> I finally got the app to work for me.
-The devs should really make this app less difficult to use.<br> :date: __2021-04-27 09:38:45__